 Focuses on the achievement gap, specifically examines poverty and education outcomes.
 This section includes information relevant to all students from pre-K through high school, mainly in traditional and charter public schools, and provides resources for researchers, educators, and policymakers.
 It also consists of two providers of research sources: (1) SERVE at the University of North Carolina at Greensboro abstracts of selected research and (2) NCDPI summaries of selected research about the achievement gap.

 The Achievement Gap in North Carolina

 Focuses on the achievement gap in North Carolina via state, national, and international studies and articles.
 This section includes information relevant to all students from pre-K through high school, mainly in traditional and charter public schools, and provides resources for researchers, educators, and policymakers.
-It consists of a letter from Dr. June St. Clair Atkinson, State Superintendent, and NCDPI summaries of selected research about the achievement gap, provided as an alphabetic listing of resources, without summaries for a quick reference, and that same alphabetical listing with summaries.
 Users may conduct a web search to access these copyrighted texts that are summarized.

 Student Centered Learning

 Provides resources ranging from those focused on topics such as Response to Intervention and cooperative learning, to common core standards and more general information on how people learn.
 Information is drawn from sources aimed toward policy makers as well as sources intended for educators, and addresses theory as well as practice.